 Talk at the 17 th Annual International Conference on Sports: Economic, Management, Marketing & Social Aspects (Panel „Digitalization in Sports“), 8-11 May 2017, Athens, Greece

 In addition to the novelty the „immersion“ aspect is currently the main argument for the use of 360-degree video and VR glasses as a projection medium (see Hebbel-Seeger, i.p.).
-In various studies we investigated if and how the use of 360-degree video in combination with VR-glasses has an impact on emotional, affective and physiological aspects.
-In this contribution I’ll briefly present the technology, share general usage experiences and finally discuss selected findings.
+In various studies we have investigated if and how the use of 360-degree video in combination with VR-glasses has an impact on emotional, affective and physiological aspects.
+In this contribution I will briefly present the technology, share general usage experiences and finally discuss selected findings.

 - Hebbel-Seeger, A. (2013).
 Pedagogical and Psychological Impacts of Teaching and Learning in Virtual Realities.
 In A. Hebbel-Seeger, T. Reiners, T. & D. Schäffer (Hrsg.), Synthetic Worlds – Emerging Technologies in Education and Economics (S. 233-249).
 New York: Springer.